btoll/benjamintoll.com/content/post/studying_for_the_lpic1_102_part_one.md

 ```

 Any directories and files created in this location (or any location specified in the `-k` option to [`useradd`]) will also get these custom entries when their account is created with a home directory.

+> Why is this environment variable (probably) not set in your environment?
+Because the env var is only created when an account is created and doesn't outlive the subprocess.

 ## Shell Variables